 - Mt.
 Erskine Provincial Park.
 The Trail and Nature Club led annual hikes to the top of Mt.
 Erskine with the landowner's permission for many years.
-When the land was offered for sale in 2005, the club strongly supported the Salt Spring Island Conservancy's decision to buy the land, which became the centrepiece of Salt Spring's fourth provincial park, established in 2006. - Creekside Rainforest.
+When the land was offered for sale in 2005, the Conservancy was notified and arranged to buy the land.
+The club and its members were strong supporters to help make this acquisition happen.
+This land was the centrepiece of Salt Spring's fourth provincial park, which was established in 2006. - Creekside Rainforest.
 In 2008, after the Salt Spring community had raised just over \$1,000,000, The Land Conservancy of BC took ownership of the property.
-The club contributed \$1,000 to this purchase. - Blackburn Lake Nature Reserve.
+The club contributed \$1,000 to this purchase and our members contributed much more. - Blackburn Lake Nature Reserve.
 The Salt Spring Island Conservancy acquired this nature reserve as their headquarters in 2013.
-The club was there to support them with a donation of \$1.500 from club funds. - Mt.
+We were there to support them with a donation of \$1,500 from club funds. - Mt.
 Erskine's Missing link.
 When the trail between Mt.
 Erskine Provincial Park and the Conservancy's Manzanita Ridge Nature Reserve was interrupted by a piece of private land, the club's board supported the acquisition of this existing trail connection in 2021.
-Fundraising for this acquisition was accomplished through the BC Parks Foundation, and the new acquisition is destined to be added to the provincial park.
+Fundraising for this acquisition was accomplished through the BC Parks Foundation, and the new acquisition is destined to become part of the provincial park.